-Higher Education Act of 1965, Sections 484B(b)(3)(B), 484B(b)(1), and 484B(b)(2)(C), as amended by the Higher Education Reconciliation Act (HERA) of 2005; electronic announcement Return to Title IV Funds Worksheets posted by the Department on June 30, 2006; Federal Register dated August 9, 2006, pages 45671-45672 and 45694-45696, §668.22(i)(2), §668.35(e), §668.173(b); Federal Register dated November 1, 2006, pages 64380-64381 and 64397, §668.22(h)(3)(ii)(B); Dear Colleague Letter GEN-06-09.
+Higher Education Act of 1965, Sections 484B(b)(3)(B), 484B(b)(1), and 484B(b)(2)(C), as amended by the Higher Education Reconciliation Act (HERA) of 2005; electronic announcement Return to Title IV Funds Worksheets posted by the Department on June 30, 2006; Federal Register dated August 9, 2006, pages 45671-45672, §668.22(i)(2), §668.35(e), §668.173(b); Federal Register dated November 1, 2006, pages 64380-64381, §668.22(h)(3)(ii)(B).

-Current policy states that if there are unearned grant funds that must be repaid as a result of the return of Title IV funds calculation, the student is not required to return a grant overpayment of \$50 or less.
+Current policy states that, if there are unearned grant funds that must be repaid as a result of the return of Title IV funds calculation, the student is not required to return a grant overpayment of \$50 or less.
 Current policy regarding the effect of a prior overpayment on student eligibility does not reflect the new \$50 de minimus amount for grant overpayments resulting from the return of Title IV funds calculation.

-Current policy in subsection 9.5.B also states that a school's return of FFELP funds is considered timely if performed within 30 days of the date the school determined that the student withdrew.
+Current policy in subsection 9.5.A also states that a school's return of FFELP funds is considered timely if performed within 30 days of the date the school determined that the student withdrew.
 If the funds are returned by check, the check must be endorsed by the lender's bank no more than 45 days after the date the school determined that the student withdrew.

-In addition, current policy does not include the Academic Competitiveness Grant (ACG), the National Science and Mathematics Access to Retain Talent (SMART) Grant, or the Grad PLUS programs in the order in which unearned funds must be returned to the Title IV programs.
+In addition, current policy does not include the Academic Competitiveness Grant (ACG), the National Science and Mathematics Access to Retain Talent (SMART) Grant, or the Grad PLUS programs in the order in which unearned funds must be returned to Title IV programs.

-Revised policy clarifies that if there are unearned grant funds that must be repaid as a result of the return of Title IV funds calculation, the student is not required to return a grant overpayment for which the original balance was \$50 or less, on a program-by-program basis.
-Furthermore, a student who owes a grant overpayment for which the original balance was \$50 or less as a result of a return of Title IV funds calculation remains eligible to receive Title IV program assistance.
+Revised policy clarifies that, if there are unearned grant funds that must be repaid as a result of the return of Title IV funds calculation, the student is not required to return an original grant overpayment amount of \$50 or less on a program-by-program basis.
+Furthermore, a student who owes an original grant overpayment of \$50 or less as a result of a return of Title IV funds calculation remains eligible to receive Title IV, HEA program assistance.

-Revised policy aligns text in subsection 9.5.B with section 9.4 to state that a school's return of FFELP funds is considered timely if performed within 45 days of the date the school determined that the student withdrew.
-If the funds are returned by check, the check must be endorsed by the lender's bank within 60 days of the date the school determined that the student withdrew.
+Revised policy aligns text in subsection 9.5.A with section 9.4 to state that a school's return of FFELP funds is considered timely if performed within 45 days of the date the school determined that the student withdrew.
+If the funds are returned by check, the check must be endorsed by the lender's bank no more than 60 days after the date the school determined that the student withdrew.